 - All unregistered cars will have license plates investigated by the business office and fines issued to the vehicle owners.

 - Failure to display a valid State of Ohio or Bluffton University accessible permit when parked in accessible spaces.

 Fines and loss of privilege

 All parking violations will be added to the student's account.
-An appeals committee of Student Senate members will review appeals of issued tickets.
-Appeals procedures are available at the business office and online.
+Appeal procedures are available online.

 Fines for parking violations are as follows: